ColeAmparo/ColeAmparo.github.io/projects/TrigGame.md

 always different solutions to a problem (i.e, not having a circle object with full collision) but sometimes these solutions are not worth implementing… This project did help me get a better understanding Trigonometry.

-Try out the code yourself:
+Try out the code for yourself:
 [Here](https://codehs.com/sandbox/id/line-game-OJKRwO).